UniCredit wins dismissal of Madoff claims

 In his ruling, U.S. District Judge Jed Rakoff said the case brought by the trustee, Irving Picard, doesn't meet the legal standard to bring racketeering claims against the bank.
 He also threw out so-called common law claims against the bank.

-Picard had alleged that UniCredit (CRDI.MI), Bank Austria, and former UniCredit chief executive officer Alessandro Profumo participated in a scheme to attract investors to Madoff's Ponzi scheme.
+Picard had alleged that UniCredit, Bank Austria, and former UniCredit chief executive officer Alessandro Profumo participated in a scheme to attract investors to Madoff's Ponzi scheme.

 A spokeswoman for Picard didn't immediately respond to emails seeking comment.